 You may take your baby home with you or place him/her with a relative.
 Some women choose to take their baby home, so they have time to bond, and say goodbye.
 If you do not have access to baby necessities, Adoption Services can assist you in finding the resources you will need to parent your baby while you are considering an adoption plan.

 Adoption Services will arrange for the baby to be placed in a bridge home.
 Our bridge homes provide a safe and nurturing home for the child while you are making your parenting decision.
 Bridge homes are carefully screened and provide foster care because they love children and want to be helpful to persons considering adoption.
 It is important that you know that the child is safe prior to the termination hearing.
 Another purpose for bridge care is to give you time to think about the finality of their decision while being apart from the baby.
-You may visit the baby at anytime while they are in bridge care.
-You may also give the prospective adoptive couple permission to visit the baby.
+You may arrange to visit the baby while they are in bridge care.
+You may also give the prospective adoptive family permission to visit the baby.